jaytimm/american-political-data-and-r/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-26-1.png)

-> So, this relationship has grown stronger in the Trump era.
+> So, as the table below attests, this relationship has grown stronger in the Trump era.

 ``` r
 by_pres %>%